jonathantorres/JC-Garcia-Portfolio/wp-content/plugins/admin-in-english/readme.txt

 === Admin in English ===
 Contributors: nbachiyski
-Tags: translation, translations, admin, i18n, localization, backend Requires at least: 2.9
+Tags: translation, translations, admin, i18n, localization, backend Requires at least: 3.2
-Tested up to: 2.9
+Tested up to: 3.4
-Stable tag: trunk
+Stable tag: 1.1

 Admin in English lets you have your administration panel in English, even if the rest of your blog is translated into another language.

 == Description ==

 Sometimes we want the front end of our blog to be translated for the users, but keep the backend admin panel in English.
 Admin in English does just that.

 == Installation ==